ukhsa-collaboration/standards-development/docs/exceptions.md

 ### When to raise an exception

 There are specific situations where an exception is required.
-Teams **MUST** raise an exception when:
+Teams **MUST** raise an exception when a required standard:

-- a required control or standard cannot be implemented due to technical, operational or business constraints
+- cannot be implemented due to technical, operational or business constraints
-- a control is partially implemented or delayed beyond its expected timeline
+- is only partially implemented for a system that is in Beta or Live
-- a control is replaced with an alternative that does not meet the original requirement
+- is replaced with an alternative that does not meet the original requirement

 ### Exception process